lokibt/library/README.md

 ```
 Please note that the device group names are not checked for uniqueness.
 It is in your responsibility to prevent naming-collisions with device groups of others.
 We therefore recommend to prefix your group name with the name of a domain you own.

+### Testing on real hardware

+If you want to test your app with the Bluetooth hardware on a real device, you have to revert all import statements from `import com.lokibt.bluetooth.*` back to `import android.bluetooth.*`.
+This also definitely recommended before releasing the app ;)

+We plan to make our code aware of real hardware and release builds, so that no extras actions would be required by you.

 ## Limitations

 Re-implementing Android's Bluetooth API is a big task, therefore we concentrate on the core functionality of Bluetooth, sending and receiving Data over a RFCOMM socket, right now.
 All examples on [the Bluetooth Overview page](https://developer.android.com/guide/topics/connectivity/bluetooth) except for the one about using profiles should work.